kannans89/RustRepo/19_Enums/19_Enums.md

 Female
 ```

-## Enum with Struct
+## Struct and Enum

-In the example given we are creating a structure Person with gender having type of an enum.
+In the example given we are creating a structure Person with gender  type as an enum.

 ```rust
 // The `derive` attribute automatically creates the implementation